 It led to his imprisonment – he was released only after intervention by Nelson Mandela – and subsequent exile in France.

-Marzouki reached out to Ghannouchi, who had first sought refuge form Ben Ali regime’s repression in Algeria, an experience which led him to likewise favour political pluralism and to eschew political violence, and who was by that time living in exile in the UK.
+Marzouki reached out to Ghannouchi, who had first sought refuge from Ben Ali regime’s repression in Algeria, an experience which led him to likewise favour political pluralism and to eschew political violence, and who was by that time living in exile in the UK.

 The two men, though representing very different political ideologies, began a series of discussions that culminated in the Islamist movement joining others in the “Call of Tunis” agreement, signed in Aix-en-Provence in 2003.